teaching-repositories/cloudcore/docs/policies/vuln_mgmt.md

 - Security Management
 - IT Management
 - Risk Assessment
-description: '## Policy Statements  CloudCore policy requires that:  (a) All product systems must be scanned for vulnerability at least quarterly and with each major change.'
+description: 'Policy Statements  CloudCore policy requires that:  (a) All product systems must be scanned for vulnerability at least quarterly and with each major change.'
 title: Vulnerability Management